 2. Ask Your Employer for an Application

-Your employer's Human Resource department can be an invaluable resource throughout the application process.
-Someone in your HR department should be able to provide you with an application and important instructions to complete your LTD application.
-Keep in mind that if your policy was provided by your employer, it is likely governed by federal law.
-The Employee Retirement Income Security Act (ERISA)
+Your employer's Human Resources department can be an invaluable resource throughout the application process.
+Someone in your HR department should be able to provide you with an LTD application and important instructions to complete it.

-If your employer fails to provide you with the necessary application and procedures to apply for LTD benefits, there is a good chance that the forms necessary to apply for LTD benefits will be available on the insurance company or claim administrator’s website.
+You may also be able to find the forms on the insurance company or claim administrator’s website.
 The following are examples of long term disability claim forms taken directly from insurance companies’ websites:

 3. Submit the Employee Statement

 You will be responsible for completing a section of the LTD application often referred to as the Employee’s Statement.
-The requirements of the Employee’s Statement vary depending on the insurance company, but will generally include information such as:
+It will generally require you to provide information such as:

-- Other forms of income that you may be eligible to receive
+- Any other income you may be eligible to apply for

-You will want to complete every question completely.
+It is important to answer every question completely.
 However, the form may limit the space available to respond, so use an additional page if necessary to give full and complete answers.